pdr-github/pdr-github.github.io/About/Intro.md

 </p>

 <p  style="font-size:18px">
-	I welcome you to discover my journey through my website.
+	I welcome you to discover my journey through these pages.
 	<br><br>
 	(Note: Life is not perfect, neither is this first version of my website.)
 </p>